Gail Martin; drawings and paintings

 acrylic on board

 "My work explores the edge between realism and abstraction, between relative and absolute realities.
 To me, art-making is an intimate contemplation of the phenomenal world, and can be a vehicle to deeper truths, whether of the nature of the self or the nature of our daily reality.
-Beings and objects are seen to be constantly changing, caught in the cycles of creation and destruction that move this world.
-A world which, unexamined, can seem all too solid.
-Perhaps I can reveal their original face, or catch them in the process of becoming something else.
+Beings and objects are constantly changing, yet unexamined, can seem all too solid.
+Perhaps I can reveal a glimpse of our original face, or catch this slippery and speeding world in the process of becoming something else.
+I hope to discover a deeper connection with our common experience, and share the possibility of a new apprehension of some portion of our world."